thnewlands/PanningZoomingMapWithUVs/README.md

 Currently the Rect approach works!
 It currently only clamps the scale.
 If you have a solution for clamping the position using this technique please send a pull request.

-The shader approach still doesn't entirely.
+The shader approach still doesn't work entirely.
 It's a good study in scaling from a single position in a shader though.
 The issue with the shader approach is that the mouse position isn't consistent when zoomed in.

 You can replicate the approaches in the thread by opening either the RectApproach scene or ShaderApproach scene in their respective folders.